 Academic Roadmap

-I spent most of my academic life at the University of Amsterdam's Philosophy Department, where I got the chance to start teaching and undertake a PhD after completing my studies.
+I spent most of my academic life at the University of Amsterdam's Philosophy Department, where I had the opportunity to start teaching and pursue a PhD after completing my studies.

-My dissertation falls within the NWO-funded project "Moral Truth: Exploring the Concept of Practical Cognition in Kant's Ethics".
+My dissertation is part of the NWO-funded project "Moral Truth: Exploring the Concept of Practical Cognition in Kant's Ethics".
 The PI is Thomas Nys, and my additional advisors are Pauline Kleingeld and Beate Roessler.

-I am grateful to have had the opportunity to travel extensively during my PhD, with semester-long research stays at Princeton University (sponsored by Andrew Chignell) and Goethe University Frankfurt (sponsored by Marcus Willaschek).
+I am grateful for the opportunity to travel extensively during my PhD, with semester-long research stays at Goethe University Frankfurt (with Marcus Willaschek), Princeton University (with Andrew Chignell), and Humboldt University of Berlin (with Tobias Rosefeldt).

-Additionally, I am a member of the 'Kant, Kantianism, and Morality' research group led by Pauline Kleingeld.
-You can find all the details on the group's website.
+Additionally, I am a member of the 'Kant, Kantianism, and Morality' research group led by Pauline Kleingeld, affiliate member of the climate research institute SEVEN, and chair of the OZSW PhD Council.

 A full CV is available upon request.